AngieYHQ/sudoku/README.md

 - Solve puzzles using graph coloring via NetworkX
 - Let users input their own puzzle and validate it
 - Add solving assistant and timer

+  Scripts:
+1️⃣ sudokuGenerator - script that generates a 9X9 sudoku board according to the sudoku puzzle rules - using the backtracking algorithm
+2️⃣ sudokuSolverAlgo - script that solves the sudoku puzzle - using the backtracking algorithm 3️⃣ chooseLevel - simple script for the level difficulty GUI 4️⃣ GUI - the main script, the player runs this script to play the game